 Selects the RPM the control system will request for intermediate speed.
+The intermediate speed can be used to prime pump or charge lines during automatic start/stop operation.
+Intermediate RPM is the middle setting of optional three state throttle switches.

-Note: "Intermediate RPM" is the middle setting of optional three state throttle switches.
+Note: Setting the Intermediate RPM to the same speed as Idle RPM and Ramp to Run to 0 seconds is effectively two speed automatic operation.